• Winking Gwyn

 Or is there a solution?…

 Linden Lab sometimes comes up with clever things.
-In fact, flexible prims (”flexies”) was one of the most clever things ever done.
-We can’t live without them any more, and “Linden skirts” are completely out of fashion these days, so what can we do about it?
+In fact, flexible prims (“flexies”) was one of the cleverest things ever done.
+We can’t live without them anymore, and “Linden skirts” are completely out of fashion these days, so what can we do about it?

 A few extra tricks are needed.
 First, it’s a pain to use a script on each and every flexiprim on a skirt (you’re definitely going to miss a few).
 Thankfully, LL is listening to us, and they gave us a new LSL function: llSetLinkPrimitiveParams().
 With that, you can change all prims on the same linkset with just one function call in a single script!
 It’s very, very useful.

-This particular script is not automated, ie. you need to touch your skirt to change it from a walking to a sitting position (the original .
-This can be automated!
+This particular script is not automated, ie. you need to touch your skirt to change it from a walking to a sitting position.
+But this can be automated!
 Since it requires a timer that checks if you’re sitting down or walking around, that creates a bit of lag, though, so I’ve avoided it.

 Here goes the script: